telebugs/telebugs-rails/README.md

 ## Introduction

-Any Ruby on Rails application can be integrated with [Telebugs](https://telebugs.com) using the `telebugs-rails` gem.
+Any Ruby on Rails application can be integrated with [Telebugs](https://telebugs.com) using the [`telebugs-rails`](https://rubygems.org/gems/telebugs-rails) gem.
 The gem is designed to be simple and easy to use.
-It integrates the `telebugs` gem with Rails application, so that any unhandled error occurring in your app will be reported to Telebugs.
+It integrates the
+[`telebugs`](https://rubygems.org/gems/telebugs) gem with Rails applications, so that any unhandled error occurring in your app will be reported to Telebugs.

 ## Installation